limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 Discovered open port 22/tcp on 10.10.10.145
 ```

 `masscan` finds three open ports. `6686/tcp` looks interesting.
-Let\'s do one better with nmap scanning the discovered ports to establish their services.
+Let's do one better with nmap scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p22,80,6686 -A --reason -oN nmap.txt 10.10.10.145